kparitosh21/TravCom/README.md

+ > Due to Merge and Push Errors ,Hve Been Informed the organizers and Mentors , The updated Version of App is shifted in Another Repo : https://github.com/EhteshamIzhar/Hack36TravCom

 # TravCom
 A Travel Companion App made in Hack36 Hackathon consisting of a Smart Interactive AI ChatBot ,VR and BlockChain Concept.